jbcarreon123/docs/docs/index.md

     - theme: brand
       text: Macro Deck 2 Plugins
       link: /md2-intro
-    - theme: alt
+    - theme: brand
-      text: Other projects
+      text: YouTube2DiscordLink
-      link: /other-projects
+      link: /y2dl/getting-started

 features:
-  - title: YTSCTD
+  - title: Y2DL
-    details: YTSCTD is a open-source and cross-platform C# application that gets YouTube data from a channel, and sends it to Discord using Webhooks.
+    details: YouTube2DiscordLink is a open-source and cross-platform C# application that gets YouTube data from a channel, and sends it to Discord using either a bot or a webhook.
-    link: /other/ytsctd
+    link: /y2dl/getting-started
   - title: WebNowPlaying Plugin for Macro Deck 2
     details: WebNowPlaying Plugin is a Macro Deck 2 plugin that gets media information from media players.
     link: /md2/wnpl